Bawanur Dam

-The Bawanur Dam is an earth-fill dam currently being constructed on the Diyala River just upstream of the town of Bawanur in Sulaymaniyah Governorate, Kurdistan Region, Iraq.
-The 23 m tall dam will support a 32 MW run-of-the-river hydroelectric power station.
-It will also serve to control floods and provide water for irrigation.
-In August 2013, the Kurdistan Regional Government signed a US$200 million contract with the Romanian firm, Hidroconstrucția, to build the dam and power station.
-The project is expected to be complete in 2018.
+The Bawanur Dam is an earth-fill dam under construction on the Sirwa River, just upstream of the town of Bawanur in Sulaymaniyah Governorate, Kurdistan Region, Iraq.
+The 23 m (75 ft) tall dam is designed to support a 32 MW run-of-the-river hydroelectric power station.
+In addition to power generation, the project aims to provide flood control and irrigation water.

+Construction works initially began in August 2013 after the Kurdistan Regional Government signed a US$200 million contract with the Romanian firm Hidroconstrucția for the construction of the dam and power station.
+However, work was later suspended due to the financial crisis in the Kurdistan Region.

+Construction activities resumed in February 2025.
+Following the 2021 earthquake in Iran, whose seismic effects were felt at Darbandikhan Dam and in the Bawanur Dam project area, the dam is currently undergoing redesign studies.
+The redesign process is being carried out by a consortium of Turkish companies to reassess structural safety and seismic considerations.